named-data/NDN-packet-spec/signature.rst

     Generally, KeyLocator should point to another Data packet which is interpreted by the trust model, but trust model can allow alternative forms of the KeyLocator.

     For example, one can define a trust model that does not interpret KeyLocator at all (KeyLocator MUST be present, but TLV-LENGTH could be 0) and uses naming conventions to infer proper public key or public key certificate for the name of the Data packet itself.
-    Another possibility for the trust model is to define digest-based KeyLocatorValue (``KeyLocatorDigest``), where RSA public key will be identified using SHA256 digest, assuming that the trust model has some other means to obtain the public key.
+    Another possibility for the trust model is to define digest-based KeyLocatorValue (``KeyDigest``), where the key bits (e.g., RSA or ECDA public key bits or AES secret key bits) will be identified using a SHA256 digest, assuming that the trust model has some other means to obtain the public key.